 In the wild, the Trinidad Olive Tarantula lives in a tropical, humid, and warm area.
 Temperatures reach up to 86°F with high humidity almost every day.

-Be aware that the TOT will protect itself against the burning sun underneath tree trunks, branches, leaves, and abandoned burrows.
+Be aware that this spider will protect itself against the burning sun underneath tree trunks, branches, leaves, and abandoned burrows.

-The standard terrestrial tarantula enclosure gives more relevance to floor space than height, providing plenty of substrate for burrowing.
+The Trinidad Olive Tarantula is a terrestrial species.
+The standard terrestrial tarantula enclosure gives more importance to floor space than height and provides plenty of substrate for burrowing.

 They need a moisture-retaining substrate on the enclosure’s mixture, such as coconut fiber.
 This provides a soft base for burrowing, in addition to keeping the enclosure clean and humid.